 If you want to use boot-time OS security, we recommend that you use BitLocker or similar technologies instead of the syskey.exe utility.

-For IT administrators who use Active Directory IFM media to install replica Active Directory domain controllers, we recommend that you use BitLocker or other file encryption utilities to protect all IFM media.
+If you use Active Directory IFM media to install replica Active Directory domain controllers, we recommend that you use BitLocker or other file encryption utilities to protect all IFM media.

-To upgrade an OS that is externally encrypted by the syskey.exe utility to Windows 10 RS3 or Windows Server 2016 RS3, the OS should be configured not to use an external syskey password.
+To upgrade an OS that's externally encrypted by the syskey.exe utility to Windows 10 RS3 or Windows Server 2016 RS3, the OS should be configured not to use an external syskey password.
 For more information, see step 5 in How to use the SysKey utility to secure the Windows Security Accounts Manager database.

 Active Directory previously supported the use of an externally encrypted syskey for IFM media.
 When a domain controller is installed by using IFM media, the external syskey password had to be provided as well.
 Unfortunately, this protection suffers from the same security flaws.